xHain-hackspace/PlotterFeeder/README.md

 There are multiple things that the code can do: standalone plot from flash, plot via WiFi, remote control via Wifi, and play games.

+### Plot from Flash

 'Plot from flash' can send data from flash to the plotter when one of the 5 input buttons is pressed.
 The data is defined in src/vectors.h and HPGL data for vector graphics can easily be generated from inkscape (Extensions->Export->Plot.
 For settings, see svgs/plotter-settings.png in this repo, then copy the HPGL data string from the debug output and insert into vectors.h.
 You may need to break a large string into multiple smaller strings if you experience crashes or unstable behavior.)

+### Plot via WiFi

 'Plot via WiFi' allows a client to send HPGL data via Wifi.
+The plotter can operate in two modes: Access Point and Station mode.
+You can switch between these modes by setting `WIFI_MODE` in [src/main.cpp](src/main.cpp#L33).

-The plotter opens its own Wifi accespoint which is defined in src/main.cpp.
-With standard settings, you should be able to connect to "xHain Plotter" with password "plotterpassword" and then you need to give yourself a static IP of e.g. 192.168.4.42, as there is no DHCP implemented.
-Then use src/send_HPGL_wifi.py to send the data.
+Access point mode is currently being used as the default.
+In access point mode, the plotter opens its own WiFi access point.
+The corresponding settings are defined in [src/main.cpp](src/main.cpp#L34-L38).
+With standard settings, you should be able to connect to "xHain Plotter" with password "plotterpassword".
+You will need to give yourself a static IP of e.g. `192.168.4.42`, as there is no DHCP implemented.
+Once connected, use [src/send_HPGL_wifi.py](src/send_HPGL_wifi.py) to send data to the plotter.
 The data will simply be handed over to the plotter as-is.
-Thus you can send any valid HPGL commands.
+Thus, you can send any valid HPGL commands.
 For testing, try absolute positioning commands and see if the plotter moves.
-E.g. use a text file with "PA 0,0;PA 1000,1000;" as input or generate data from some simple graphic in inkscape.
+E.g. use a text file with "PA 0,0;PA 1000,1000;" as input or generate data from some simple graphic in Inkscape.
 This is also a good way to quickly test your own HPGL code.

+In station mode, the plotter will connect to an existing WiFi network.
+You can configure the corresponding SSID and password using the settings in [src/main.cpp](src/main.cpp#L34-L36).
+Once the plotter is connected, any other client inside the network can use [src/send_HPGL_wifi.py](src/send_HPGL_wifi.py) to send data as mentioned above.

+### Remote control via Wifi

 'Remote control via Wifi': Similar to 'plot via WiFi', the setup is the same, but instead you can use the script src/remotecontrol_wifi.py to control the plotter pen with a USB joystick over Wifi.
 Use the joystick to move the pen and hold the button to put the pen down.
 Have fun akwardly drawing things in a completely overengineered way. :)

+### Play Games

 'Play games': Buttons can also trigger games if configured so in src/main.cpp.
 Instead of calling send_buffered() to send data from flash to the plotter, a game can be run when the corresponding button is pressed. dart_game() is a game where the plotter will draw a target and then rapidly move the pen randomly and when the user presses the button again, an arrow is 'shot' (=drawn) at the current position.
 The user can then 'shoot' a few more arrows and finally the achieved total score will be plotted and the paper ejected.